rashidwassan/all-in-one-academic-resources/GRE/GRE-detailed-breakdown.md

 - If you perform well in first section, the next section will be harder, and vice versa.
 - Everyone starts with medium difficulty questions.
 - Remember: Test is not question adaptive, it is section adaptive.
 That means the difficulty of questions in a section is not dependent on the performance in that section, but on the performance in the previous section.
+- `However:` Questions in Quantitative Comparison tend to become difficult as you go on in single section.
-- However, old GRE was question adaptive, but new GRE is not.
+- `PS:` Old GRE was question adaptive, but new GRE is not.

+### 1.7: Time Saving Techniques
+- `Verbal:` Read the question first, then read the passage.
+- `Verbal:` Text completions are difficult, try not to spend more time on each.
+- `Quant:` Quantitative Comparison questions get harder eventually, feel free to skip last few questions and get back to them afterwards.